supervisely-ecosystem/export-volume-project/README.md

 - Download volumes data in `.nrrd` format
 - Convert closed mesh surfaces (`.stl`) to 3d masks (`.nrrd`)
 - Save 3d masks for every object (instance segmentation) in `.nrrd` format
+- Instance segmentation masks are duplicated with human readable file names for convenience
 - Save all objects masks as single mask (semantic segmentation) in `.nrrd` format
 - Generate `class2idx.json` for semantic segmentation, e.g `{"lung": 1, "brain": 2}`
 - All 3d masks (.nrrd) are made for **compatibility with other popular medical viewers**.
 After download you can open volume and masks in specialised software like [MITK](http://www.mitk.org/) and [3D Slicer](https://www.slicer.org/)